nexentra/spotitubemerge/readme.md

 ![Contributors](https://img.shields.io/github/contributors/KnockOutEZ/spotitubemerge?color=dark-green) ![Forks](https://img.shields.io/github/forks/KnockOutEZ/spotitubemerge?style=social) ![Stargazers](https://img.shields.io/github/stars/KnockOutEZ/spotitubemerge?style=social) ![Issues](https://img.shields.io/github/issues/KnockOutEZ/spotitubemerge) ![License](https://img.shields.io/github/license/KnockOutEZ/spotitubemerge)

+## Note
+This Project is still under Google and Spotify API review.
+So you might face issues while Authenticating.
+Please send me your email address that you want to use during the Google and Spotify authentication so I can add it in allow access list.
+You can send me your email address at any of the social media platforms mentioned in my profile.

 ## About The Project

 SpotiTubeMerge - Unite your Spotify and YouTube playlists for a seamless music journey!